Awards

 Working with industry and the community in applied research and innovation, Saskatchewan Polytechnic owes its successes to the individual and collective efforts of its faculty and researchers.
 Our award program recognizes excellence in applied research and innovation as a significant component to making our institution a key contributor to Saskatchewan's economic and social development.

 Teaching as a recognized leader in the development and delivery of skills and technical training, Saskatchewan Polytechnic owes its success to the individual and collective efforts of its faculty and staff.
 Our faculty award program recognizes excellence in service and innovation as a significant component to making our institution a key contributor to Saskatchewan's economic and social development.
-The Faculty Awards for Excellence: Teaching are intended to recognize, acknowledge, and reward Sask Polytech faculty for outstanding teaching.
+The Provost’s Faculty Awards for Excellence: Teaching are intended to recognize, acknowledge, and reward Sask Polytech faculty for outstanding teaching.
 Up to five awards for recognition of excellence in teaching are presented each year.

-The 2022 award recipients are:
+The 2024 recipients are:

 The Governor General’s Academic Medal was first awarded in 1873 by the Earl of Dufferin and has since become one of the most prestigious awards that a student in a Canadian educational institution can receive.
 The Governor General of Canada continues this tradition of encouraging scholarship across the nation and recognizing outstanding students.
 The medals are awarded only for academic excellence as follows:

-Bronze at the secondary school level
+Bronze at the secondary school level:

-Collegiate Bronze at the post-secondary diploma level
+Collegiate Bronze at the post-secondary diploma level:

 Honorary degrees and diplomas may be awarded to persons who have made a significant contribution to education, business and industry, or government, and who are supportive of Sask Polytech’s vision, values, and overall role in the local and provincial communities.

-The 2022 recipients are:
+The 2024 recipients are:

 View past recipients.